CryptoLuigi/auto_install_pt_pi/README.md

-# Automatic installation of Profit Trailer on Ubuntu
+# Automatic installation of Profit Trailer for the Raspberry Pi
 ---
 ## By: CryptoLuigi